krzysu/circle-elements-with-nextjs/README.md

    - `CIRCLE_SECRET`: Generated entity secret
 4. Generate a recovery file (`recovery_file_YYYY-MM-DD.dat`)

-You’ll see a confirmation message at every step of the process.
+You'll see a confirmation message at every step of the process.

 Important security practices: